 Students may transfer a limited number of units from other institutions toward their degree programs at Claremont Graduate University.
 Procedures and the Transfer Credit Request Form are available from the registrar’s form index webpage.
 University requirements are provided in this section; however, students are urged to consult with their academic programs, which may impose additional requirements and evaluation assessments.

 General Requirements: In order to be considered for acceptance as transfer credit to CGU, coursework must meet all of the following conditions.

 - All transfer credit requests must be accompanied by an official transcript from the institution where the coursework was completed and units earned.

-- Coursework must have been completed at a regionally accredited institution.
+- Coursework must have been completed at the graduate level at a regionally accredited institution.